ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization

-\textbf{Application Examples}\; In the example collection of ALADIN-$\alpha$ we provide additional numerical examples highlighting applicability of ALADIN-$\alpha$ to a wide range of problems.
-These example are \begin{itemize} \item the presented distributed optimal control for a chemical reactor; \item an example for distributed optimal control of mobile robots~\cite{Mehrez2017,Engelmann2020c}; \item an optimal power flow problem~\cite{Engelmann2019} which is one of the most important optimization problems in power systems; \item an example for distributed estimation in mobile sensor networks from Houska et al.~\cite{Houska2016}. \end{itemize} Furthermore, we included several test problems form the Hock-Schittkowski test collection~\cite{Hock1980}.
+\textbf{Application Examples}\; We provide numerical examples highlighting applicability of ALADIN-$\alpha$ to a wide range of problems.
 The code for all these examples is available in the \texttt{examples\textbackslash } folder of ALADIN-$\alpha$.
-Furthermore, we provide textual descriptions of most of these examples in the documentation of ALADIN-$\alpha$ online under \url{https://alexe15.github.io/ALADIN.m/}.
-The examples with their path in ALADIN-$\alpha$ and the corresponding links are summarized in \autoref{tab:Apps}.
+Furthermore, we provide descriptions of these examples in the documentation online.\footnote{\url{https://alexe15.github.io/ALADIN.m/}} Beyond the examples of this section, we consider distributed optimal control and the application of ALADIN-$\alpha$ to test problems from the Hock-Schittkowski test collection in the online repository.\cite{Engelmann2020c,Hock1980,Mehrez2017} A list of all examples is given in \autoref{tab:Apps}.